 Staring at a computer screen all day long sure puts a strain on your eyes.
 Poor lighting, an increase in visual demands and not enough blinking are all factors that contribute to computer-related eyestrain.
-Added to that, many people now use electronic reading devices instead of books, which just makes the strain on your eyes even worse.
+Added to that, many computer users often turn to smaller devices like their phones amidst their busy workday, which just makes the strain on your eyes even worse.

-Millions of Americans today suffer from fatigued and overworked eyes as a result of using computers for work, school and entertainment.
-Not only can eye strain put a damper on your productivity, but stressed eyes may also lead to work errors, headaches and possibly even glaucoma.
+Americans today suffer from fatigued and overworked eyes as a result of using computers for work, school, and entertainment.
+The Optometrists Network reports that 59 percent of adults experience eye strain from computer use.
+It even has an official name now – Digital Eye Strain.
+Not only can eye strain put a damper on your productivity, but stressed eyes may also lead to work errors, headaches, and possibly even glaucoma.

 Since simply throwing the computer away isn’t an option for most folks, there are some helpful eye exercises that can help relieve the strain computer screens place upon your eyes.
 In this post, we’ll go over six basic exercises to help you relieve work-related eye strain and start feeling better.

 These exercises will not only help your eyes feel better and allow you to complete your work in a timely manner, they will also save you money!
 No more pain relievers to get rid of the headaches!
 No more eye drops to stop that scratchy feeling you get when you strain your eyes!
 Here are some natural ways to help treat tired eyes.

 Start this exercise in a comfortable position.
 First, rub your palms together to create a bit of heat.
 Next, form your hands into cup shapes.
 Now, take your hands and press them over your (closed) eyes.
 Put your left hand on your left eye and your right hand on your right eye.
 Let the heat warm your eyes and relax for a few minutes like this.